Filling out a W-4 is less mind-boggling than you think.

 The goal is to get your refund or tax due as close to $0 as possible.
 Getting a big refund when you file taxes is a great feeling.
 It can also trigger that your withholding needs to be adjusted.
 The reality is that you could be enjoying that money throughout the year instead of having it withheld from your paychecks.

 Regardless, during tax season you’ll need to report the total earnings and tax withheld on a tax return.
-Use RapidTax to file your taxes without hassle and receive the maximum refund possible!
+Use RapidTax to file your taxes without a hassle and receive the maximum refund possible!